smithy-lang/smithy-gradle-plugin/README.md

 and used to validate and build the Smithy model.
 A Smithy manifest file is automatically created for the detected models, and it along with the model files, are placed in the `META-INF/smithy/` resource of the created JAR.
-Any project that then depends on this created will be able to find and use the Smithy models contained in the JAR when using *model discovery*.
+Any project that then depends on this created JAR will be able to find and use the Smithy models contained in the JAR when using *model discovery*.

 ## Building Smithy models